 - What happens if a team member resigns;

-- Which criteria are applicable for replacements.
+- Which criteria are applicable for replacements;

-What is the importance of a key personnel clause?
+The importance of a key personnel clause

 Example of a Key Personnel clause in a video game publishing agreement